merillium/check_suspicious_games/README.md

 This is a work-in-progress app that locates and downloads a lichess pgn through the lichess API, then analyzes move times and evaluation changes to flag suspicious moves or behavior.

+## Background

+Although average centipawn loss can be a good way to flag cheaters, it will only work for the most obvious cases.

 ## Installing Dependencies
 To install dependencies, run the following command:
 ```bash